charmoller/ceros-ski/README.md

   re-implement a more complex chase algorithm.
   * Mock the loading assets in unit tests so can implement more tests of the game and asset manager.
-  * Either make the rhino go around obstacles or leave as now where the rhino goes through obstacles but implement animations that show the obstacles being smashed.
+  * Either make the rhino go around obstacles or leave as now where the rhino goes through obstacles but implement animations that shows the obstacles being smashed.